AkshayaKL/notemakingwebpage/README.md

 # notemakingwebpage
-This webpage is to create a notemaking
+This webpage is to create notes